 Translate

-Posted In: Posted In: Posted In: Posted In:
+Posted In: and Oslo Posted In: Barcelona and Madrid Posted In: in Spain Posted In: Norway

 Central American and Caribbean street gang members are being recruited by Mexican cartels in order to represent their interests in Europe, with the cities of Barcelona and Madrid, in Spain, and Oslo, Norway, being singled out.
 Those recruited, the UN research says, are working to expand their Mexican patrons' drug businesses and sales in European cities.José Manuel Martínez, the INCB representative for Central America, Mexico and the Caribbean, was quoted on the subject in the Guatemalan newspaper El Periódico last December.
 "Certainly the Sinaloa, Gulf, and Tijuana cartels are training young mareros (street gang members) and gang members.
 With them, they seek to spread to Europe and this shows that the time when the Maras were a Central American problem has now ended."